passiv/snaptrade-sdks/sdks/csharp/docs/AuthenticationApi.md

 <a name="loginsnaptradeuser"></a>
 # **LoginSnapTradeUser**
-> AuthenticationLoginSnapTradeUser200Response LoginSnapTradeUser (string userId, string userSecret, SnapTradeLoginUserRequestBody snapTradeLoginUserRequestBody = null)
+> AuthenticationLoginSnapTradeUserResponse LoginSnapTradeUser (string userId, string userSecret, SnapTradeLoginUserRequestBody snapTradeLoginUserRequestBody = null)

 Generate a redirect URI to securely login a user to the SnapTrade Connection Portal